pound-puppies/animal-advocacy/README.md

 <a name='initial_thoughts'></a>
 ### Initial Thoughts
-* Our initial hypothesis is that the drivers of outcome will be breed, age, condition, species, and sex.
+* Our initial thought is that the drivers of outcome will be breed, age, condition, species, and sex.

 <a name='initial_hypothesis'></a>
 ## Initial hypotheses and/or questions you have of the data, ideas

+- What is the Percentage of Dogs and Cats?
-- Is Month Related to Outcome?
+- Are Months Related to Dogs/Cats Adoptablility?
 - Is Breed Related to Outcome?
 - Is Sex Related to Outcome?
 - Is Species Related to Outcome?
 - Is Condition Related to Outcome
+- Is Intake Type Related to Outcome?
+- Is Multi-Color Coat Related to Outcome?
+- Are Tabby Pattern Coats Related to Outcome?
+- Is Primary Coat Color Related to Outcome?

 *****************************************